Digital-Media/onlineshop/README.md

 * the Apache error log ``tail -f /var/log/apache2/error.log`` or wherever it resides in your installation.

 Sample solutions from a solution folder can be copied into the exercise templates with the class src/Solution/Solution.php.
-The git repostitory, that holds the solution is private.
+The git repository, that holds the solution is private.
 If necessary ``TODO``s will guide you, what has to be done for completing the exercises.
 For a better understanding read the PHPDoc comments, that describe the classes, methods, properties and constants and have a look at the provided example src/DBAccess/DBDemo.php.
 You can use ``onlineshop/src/onlinshop.sql`` to restore the MariaDB database provided for the excercises.

 For example the following line is replaced with the content of <solutionfolder>/index/construct.inc.php: